This page is intended to provide generic travel instructions for all GB Major Events (these are all the major championships)

 Exit Point

-BF will book accommodation on the basis of this guidance.
+BF will book accommodation based on this guidance.

 FCO Travel Advice

-Athletes (or parents on behalf of minors) are expected to read the UK government advice for the country and carefully check visa requirements.
-BF will also be monitoring this, but is not responsible (unless we specifically instruct you otherwise) for arranging the necessary visas and travel insurance.
+Athletes (or parents on behalf of minors) are expected to read the UK government’s advice for the country and carefully check visa requirements.
+BF will also monitor this, but it is not responsible (unless we specifically instruct you otherwise) for arranging the necessary visas and travel insurance.

 Foreign travel advice – GOV.UK (www.gov.uk)